jjdaurora/coding-log/README.md

 # coding-log
 A public log of my progress as a developer in 2018.

+## 30 - 31 Dec 2017
+_projects:_ LIRI - a command line language recognition tool ran on node.js

+_topics:_ Twitter / Spotify npm packages

+_progress:_

+	1) Twitter - posts 20 of my most recent tweets on command;
+	2) Spotify - searches a song's details by searching the song's title

+## 29 Dec 2017
+_projects:_ "Side Games and activities"

+_topics:_ Javascript practice // scoping // session vs local Storage

+_progress:_  Sometimes you just don't have time to code, especially when you're travelling.
+That doesn't mean you can't _practice_ coding, though, which is what I did today.
+I use apps Py and SoloLearn to pratice exercises when I'm crunched for time but still want to keep the coding muscles streteched.
+In this case, I read a number of posts on sesison vs localStorage and messed around with a few JS algorithm challenges on SoloLearn.

 ## 26 - 28 Dec 2017
 _projects:_ "Rudolph" - a fun webpage for a friend